-As can be seen in Table 1-4 of the Traffic Analysis, there are currently two intersections operating at less than acceptable levels of service in both the AM and PM peak hours per the City's Circulation Element (Lakeview Ave/Buena Vista Ave and Kellogg Dr/Southbound Imperial Highway).
+There are currently two intersections operating at less than acceptable levels of service in both the AM and PM peak hours per the City's Circulation Element (Lakeview Ave/Buena Vista Ave and Kellogg Dr/Southbound Imperial Highway).
 If no improvements are made to these intersections, they will continue to operate at less than acceptable levels of service with or without the proposed rezoning.
 Furthermore, the intersection of Yorba Linda Blvd/La Palma Ave is projected to operate at a less than acceptable level of service in the PM peak hour by 2045 with or without the proposed rezoning unless improvements are made to the intersection.
 All other intersections are anticipated to operate at acceptable levels of service with or without the proposed rezoning.

-Table 1-5 of the Traffic Analysis includes the planned and recommended improvements at various intersections in order to ensure that various intersections will operate at acceptable levels of service through 2045.
+The Traffic Analysis also includes the planned and recommended improvements at various intersections in order to ensure that various intersections will operate at acceptable levels of service through 2045.
 Improvements are already planned for Imperial Highway/Yorba Linda Blvd and Yorba Linda Blvd/Savi Ranch Pwky.
 The recommended improvements at Kellogg Dr/Southbound Imperial Highway will require coordination with the City of Anaheim and CalTrans, and the recommended improvements at Yorba Linda Blvd/La Palma Ave will require coordination with the City of Anaheim.